-Figure: fragility curves for bridges, pipelines, etc.
+Fig. Fragility curves for bridges and pipelines

 3.2 Hurricanes: as same as the section 3.1 for Hurricane here

 3.3 Floods

 3.4 Tornados

 3.5 Tsunamis

 Satake (2014) investigates the 2004 Sumatra-Andaman earthquake which caused the worst tsunami disaster in countries around the Indian Ocean and find that the most effective method to reduce vulnerability is tsunami early warning systems.
 Additionally, tsunamis always cause extreme damage and casualty to the coastal community.
 Some studies investigate the probabilistic method and fragility curves which can quantitatively estimate the tsunami damage, while the models they chose do not provide a statistically analysis of the data.
 Charvet et al. (2014) propose advanced statistical methods to model the building damage in the 2011 event under tsunami and show that tsunami flow depth alone is not good enough to predict the tsunami damage and debris impact is main contribution to non-structural damage.
 Moreover, Suppasri et al. (2015) continue to develop 52 fragility curves based on data from the 2011 Tohoku-Oki tsunami and show that damage probability becomes higher along a ria coast due to higher velocities if the inundation depth is the same.